Are you a convert in need of resources?

 The material on this site is exclusively the intellectual property of Karla Nicole Kovacik, M.A.

 Fair use applies with proper citation of this site and my M.A. thesis, Feeling Muslim: Prolegomena to the Study of American Female Converts to Islam, The University of Georgia, 2015.
+It is published as Karla N. Evans.

 This study is an in-depth mixed-methods survey of U.S. female converts to Islam.
 The information on this site focuses almost entirely on the socio-demographic data of 257 anonymous American female converts to Islam who responded to the survey Feeling Muslim: An Intimate Portrait of Identity Cultivation among American Female Converts to Islam.
 There were a total of 459 responses to the survey.
 However, of the 459 responses, 178 were partial responses, and 281 were full responses.
 Of the 281 full responses, 257 respondents identified as American (U.S.-born) female converts to Islam.
 When appropriate, data from both partial and full responses is utilized, with side-by-side comparisons for transparency.